-The Centre for Advanced Materials is an internal collaboration between the Hamburg University of Technology (TUHH) and the Helmholtz-Zentrum Geesthacht (HZG).
-The Centre for Advanced Materials sustains the collaboration within the SFB 986 between the TUHH and the HZG in the field of materials science in an institutional setting.
+The Centre for Advanced Materials is an internal collaboration between the Hamburg University of Technology (TUHH) and the Helmholtz-Zentrum Hereon.
+The Centre for Advanced Materials sustains the collaboration within the SFB 986 between the TUHH and the Hereon in the field of materials science in an institutional setting.

 The main goal of the Centre is to take advantage of existing synergies in order to establish new collaborations and to initiate joint projects.
 This will lead to not only an increased visibility of materials science but also an additional benefit for research.
 Moreover, the Centre is financially supported by 100 k€ per partner institution per year.

 Novel materials developed by the Centre are characterized by a multisectoral spectrum of applications and are the key to innovative system-oriented solutions for numerous areas of technology.
 By doing so, they help in strengthening Germany as a location for industry.
 The choice and development of materials are governed by scientific challenges and technical needs, which are of central importance for many areas of applications: